timescale/docs/use-timescale/migrate-data/about-migrate-data.md

 *   For data stored in InfluxDB, see instructions for [migrating data with Outflux][outflux].

-You can also migrate data between TimescaleDB instances.
-See instructions for [migrating to Timescale Cloud][mst-to-cloud] from another TimescaleDB service or a self-hosted database.

 ## Considerations for data migration

 For a successful migration, your destination database must have enough free disk